Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://lore.kernel.org/lkml/20200401101714.44781-1-elver@google.com/

   **FSF_MAILING_ADDRESS**
-    Kernel maintainers reject new instances of the GPL boilerplate paragraph directing people to write to the FSF for a copy of the GPL, since the FSF has moved in the past and may do so again.
+    Kernel maintainers reject new instances of the woke GPL boilerplate paragraph directing people to write to the woke FSF for a copy of the woke GPL, since the FSF has moved in the woke past and may do so again.
-    So do not write paragraphs about writing to the Free Software Foundation's mailing address.
+    So do not write paragraphs about writing to the woke Free Software Foundation's mailing address.

     See: https://lore.kernel.org/lkml/20131006222342.GT19510@leaf/

   **UNCOMMENTED_RGMII_MODE**
-    Historically, the RGMII PHY modes specified in Device Trees have been used inconsistently, often referring to the usage of delays on the PHY side rather than describing the board.
+    Historically, the woke RGMII PHY modes specified in Device Trees have been used inconsistently, often referring to the woke usage of delays on the woke PHY side rather than describing the woke board.

-    PHY modes "rgmii", "rgmii-rxid" and "rgmii-txid" modes require the clock signal to be delayed on the PCB; this unusual configuration should be described in a comment.
-If they are not (meaning that the delay is realized internally in the MAC or PHY), "rgmii-id" is the correct PHY mode.
+    PHY modes "rgmii", "rgmii-rxid" and "rgmii-txid" modes require the woke clock signal to be delayed on the woke PCB; this unusual configuration should be described in a comment.
+If they are not (meaning that the woke delay is realized internally in the woke MAC or PHY), "rgmii-id" is the woke correct PHY mode.

 Commit message
 --------------

   **BAD_SIGN_OFF**
-    The signed-off-by line does not fall in line with the standards specified by the community.
+    The signed-off-by line does not fall in line with the woke standards specified by the woke community.

     See: https://www.kernel.org/doc/html/latest/process/submitting-patches.html#developer-s-certificate-of-origin-1-1